 The impressive new building in which the Law School is located has state-of-the-art facilities including a mock law court and integrated law library.
 De Montfort University is a pioneering and innovative institution.
 It is a leading new university and draws on its research expertise to feed into high quality teaching at both undergraduate and postgraduate levels.
 It is one of Britain’s largest universities, with over 22,000 students at its centre in Leicester.

 With more than 4,000 distance learning students of our own, we have an unrivalled expertise in administering distance learning courses in law.
 A dedicated team of staff is employed to support students on the Graduate Diploma in Law course and Legal Practice/LLM Course.

-Leicester Institute of Legal Practice recognises the differing needs of students who are fitting their studies around busy lives, and has brought in the distance learning expertise of CILEx Law School to ensure that the administration and management of these courses are optimised for the distance learner.
+Leicester De Montfort Law School recognises the differing needs of students who are fitting their studies around busy lives, and has brought in the distance learning expertise of CILEx Law School to ensure that the administration and management of these courses are optimised for the distance learner.

 CILEx Law School is responsible for most administrative matters on the GDL.
-In particular, CILEx Law School is responsible for marketing; enquiries from potential applicants; initial registration; collection of fees; distribution of materials and information throughout the year; distribution of assignments and assignment marks; and compilation and upkeep of student records.
+In particular, CILEx Law School is responsible for marketing; enquiries from potential applicants; initial registration; collection of fees; distribution of materials and information throughout the year; and compilation and upkeep of student records.

-Leicester Institute of Legal Practice remains responsible for all academic matters, and in particular for admission decisions; teaching; supply of materials; marking of assignments and examinations; the granting of extensions for the late submission of assignments; and grading in examinations and the granting of awards.
+Leicester De Montfort Law School remains responsible for all academic matters, and in particular for admission decisions; teaching; supply of materials; marking of assignments and examinations; the granting of extensions for the late submission of assignments; and grading in examinations and the granting of awards.

 We warmly welcome your application to join the distance-learning Graduate Diploma in Law beginning in October 2019.